Research into representations of intercultural contacts in Czech travelogue texts from the Mediterranean up to 1918, using digital humanities

 Hrabal, Jiří: Istraživanje prezentacije alteriteta u češkim putopisnim tekstovima iz Dalmacije do 1918. godine: od književne kulture do digitalne humanistike i natrag [Exploring the Presentation of Alterity in Czech Travel Texts from Dalmatia up to 1918: From Literary Culture to Digital Humanities and Back] (11.–14.
 9. 2024, 8. hrvatski slavistički kongres ve Slavonskom Brodu, Slavonski Brod, Hrvatsko filološko društvo, Sveučilište u Zagrebu, Filozofski fakultet, Sveučilište u Slavonskom Brodu)

-Hrabal, Jiří: Reprezentace dalmatských měst v českých cestopisných textech 19. století [The Representation of Dalmatian Towns in Czech Travel Texts of the 19th Century] (27.–28.
+46) Hrabal, Jiří: Reprezentace dalmatských měst v českých cestopisných textech 19. století [The Representation of Dalmatian Towns in Czech Travel Texts of the 19th Century] (27.–28.
 11. 2023, Město a literatura, Praha, Filosoficý ústav Akademie věd, v.v.i.; Karlova Univerzita; Univerzita Palackého v Olomouci)

-3 papers at student conferences
+3 presentations at (international) scholarly conferences

 Malá, Markéta: Analýza reprezentací alterity v cestopisech Anny Řehákové Z dalmatského jihu a Alice Lee Moque Delightful Dalmatia [Analysis of Representations of Alterity in the Travelogues of Anna Řeháková Z dalmatského jihu and Alice Lee Moqué Delightful Dalmatia] (25.–26.
 9. 2025, mezinárodní konference mladých bohemistů Bohemikon, pořadatel: Filozofski fakultet u Zagrebu, školitel: Jiří Hrabal)